xaxxon/xl/include/xl/templates/README.md

 ### Template String Syntax

+A `Template` is a series of segments of literal text and `Substitutions`.
-Anything not a substitution definition is passed through to the final string literally.
+The literal text is passed through as-is, while `Substitutions` are filled in with `Provider` data to create the final results.
-Substitutions are defined as everything between balanced pairs of {{ and }}'s.

-#### Substitution Definition
+### Substitution

 A substitution is everything between balanced pairs of {{ and }}'s.

-The format of a substitution is:

-* Opening delimiter: {{
-* Optional leading flags
-* Substitution name
-* Optional join string
-* `|` Pipe
-* Optional middle flags
-* Context-sensitive data
-* Closing delimiter: }}

-### Leading Flags

-Available leading flags (each is optional, but if present must be in this order):

-* optional `<` to ignore empty substitutions
-* optional `!` to insert a named template here

-### Middle Flags

-Available middle flags (each is optional, but if present must be in this order):

-* optional `!` following data is an inline template
-* optional second `!` the inline template begins on the next line
+There are many different flags available to change the behavior of a Substition, but fundamentally they define how and where to take `Provider` data and insert it into the resulting string.

-## Providers
+### Providers

 Substitution data can be just about anything.